openstack/openstack-manuals/doc/install-guide/source/overview.rst

 OpenStack provides an :term:`Infrastructure-as-a-Service (IaaS)<IaaS>` solution
 through a variety of complemental services.
 Each service offers an :term:`application programming interface (API)<API>` that facilitates this integration.

-The following table provides a list of OpenStack services:
+This guide covers step-by-step deployment of the following major OpenStack services using a functional example architecture suitable for new users of OpenStack with sufficient Linux experience:

 .. list-table:: **OpenStack services**
    :widths: 20 15 70